By Akihiro Usui

 What are the next best moves?

-Trade-off: Pause new feature development on the settlement engine — current logic is sufficient for core utility.
+Trade-off: Pause the new feature development for the settlement engine — current engine is sufficient.

 A counter-intuitive read